 A wood paddle asks for a little care.
 Re-oil or re-varnish it now and then to keep the wood sealed, and it is heavier than a carbon blade on a long day.
 The payoff is a paddle that feels alive in the water and is quiet enough not to spook a moose feeding in the shallows.

 You always want a spare paddle in the canoe, because a lost paddle a day’s paddle from the takeout is a real problem.
-The Carlisle Beavertail is a solid wood paddle at a budget price, smooth and quiet in the water without the eddies a stiff plastic blade kicks up, and it comes in 54, 57, 60, and 63 inch lengths so you can size it to the paddler.
-The finish is basic varnish rather than a refined premium job, but it paddles well and it is cheap enough to lash in as a backup without a second thought.
+The Attwood is a straightforward 5-foot wood paddle at a budget price.
+A wood blade stays quiet in the water, and this one is affordable enough to lash in as a backup without a second thought.

 Treat it like any wood paddle: dry it out after a trip and store it out of the weather so it does not crack.
 As a first paddle or a spare, it does the job.